jan-rybizki/Galaxia_wrap/README.md

 Extinction data cube can be found here [https://keeper.mpdl.mpg.de/d/a1e5bfdfacc94940ace1/].

 Visibility query for contras sensitivity and reduction routine can be found here [https://keeper.mpdl.mpg.de/d/02a3333d01a34e99a8f5/].

+**Referencing**

+Please cite our [GeDR3mock paper](https://arxiv.org/abs/2004.09991) if you are using GeDR3mock results.

+If you are only using the tools in this repository, please cite this [ASCL]([https://ui.adsabs.harvard.edu/abs/2019ascl.soft01005R/abstract]).